fbpx

 What are Rhode Island’s ignition interlock laws?

-The amount of time that a person needs to have an ignition interlock device in their car can vary, depending on their sentence.
+The amount of time the ignition interlock must stay in your car can vary, depending on the DUI class.

 What happens if you refuse a chemical test in RI?